penguyen1/Padticular/README.md

 ---

 #### Introduction
 Apartment hunting has never been so easy!
 This mobile application provides a simplistic and interactive user experience in searching for apartments throughout New York City.
-This application answers all the major questions that play a crucial contributing factor in finding your ideal apartment such as: the nearest laundromat, MTA buses & trains, schools, _gyms, resturants, bars, parks_ and **the most recent crimes in the area**.
+This application answers all the major questions that play a crucial contributing factor in finding your ideal apartment such as: the nearest laundromat, MTA buses & trains, schools, _gyms, resturants, parks_ and **the most recent crimes in the area**.

 ---